Cabbage Fried Rice

 How to Make Cabbage Fried Rice

-1. Scramble the eggs
+1. Scramble the Eggs

-2. Sauté the cabbage and aromatics
+2. Cook the Cabbage and Aromatics

 Recipe Tips and Tricks